cyberwaver/Wallet-System/README.md

 ![Clean Architecture Image](/assets/clean-architecture-2.jpeg)

-The architecture design for this application is based on inspiration from the clean architecture by Robert C. Martin (Uncle Bob)
+The architecture design inspiration for this application is based on clean architecture by Robert C. Martin (Uncle Bob)

-The design enforces loose-coupling amount components.
+The design enforces loose-coupling among components.

 Based on the onion architecture which can be traced back to the layering approach of network computers OSI model.